 Mk.
 XII– Airfix and Special Hobby do this one.
 I like the Airfix kit.
 I suppose it comes down to where you stand on ease of assembly.
 If that matters, go with Airfix.
 If not, the Special Hobby kit is a bit better in terms of shape and detail.
 Either one will get you there.

 Mk.
-XIV– Academy and Hobbycraft makes this one.
-Neither have best shape, but neither are bad kits, really.
+XIV– Academy and Hobbycraft make versions this one.
+Neither have the best shape, but neither are bad kits, really.
 I’d give the nod to Academy simply because it is slightly more detailed and has better surface detail.

 Seafire XV– Hobbycraft and Special Hobby do this one.
 Go with Special Hobby.
 (Although a nice XV can be built by kit bashing Airfix’s Mk.
 XII and Seafire XVII.)
 The Hobbycraft kit isn’t bad, just very, very plain.

 Mk.
 XVI– Eduard (bubbletop & standard), ICM (bubbletop & standard), Italeri/Occidental (bubbletop only) and Airfix (bubbletop & standard).
 Eduard is the best.
 ICM on a budget.

 Seafire XVII– Airfix.
 Build this one.
 Lovely kit.

 Mk.
 XIX– Airfix.
 Great kit.
 Boring schemes though….